-We’d be here all week if we were to try to list all the greatest Black leaders in history.
+If we were to try to list all the greatest Black leaders in history, we’d be here for a very long time.
 Still, we want to provide some inspirational examples of influential Black leaders who changed the course of American history.
 These ten influential Black leaders advanced civil rights, reshaped American law, wrote the next chapter of literature, attained the highest political office in this land, and reset the conversation on racial justice in the midst of a pandemic.

 Martin Luther King Jr.